 In 2021 was another year of dynamic change for the FLC Community Garden and its mission.
-The ongoing pandemic created new challenges, but also new opportunities.
+The ongoing new to provide years of garden service.
+2022 will pandemic created new challenges, but also new opportunities.
 The season was one of growth, repair and saw a new infusion of energy with the arrival of the Marigold Preschool.
 Without the ability to offer garden produce at the usual Farmer's Market on Sunday mornings, produce became available on Thursday evenings in the parking lot as part of the Columbia Heights Community Market.
 Our produce was well received by the community and served as a conduit of outreach and fellowship.